Tondar-69

 The Tondar-69 is a short-range ballistic missile (SRBM) originating in China and operated by the armed forces of Iran.
 It was originally deployed by the Iranian army in 1992.
-The design is based on the Chinese CSS-8, which itself was designed from the Soviet S-75 surface-to-air missile (SAM).
+The design is based on the Chinese M-7 (CSS-8), which itself was designed from the Soviet S-75 surface-to-air missile (SAM).

 It is launched from static transporter erector launchers towed into position.
 Up to two hundred CSS-8 missiles were acquired from 1989-1992 and modified to Tondar-69 specifications.